 If your cat has started peeing in the bathtub, take notice.
 Any time your cat urinates outside the litter box, you should have your vet examine it to rule out a medical problem.
-Cats are known for getting urinary tract infections, and male cats get urethral blockages.
+Cats are known for getting disorders of the urinary tract.

 If the cause isn't medical, there could also be environmental and behavioral reasons for the change; for instance, many cats won't tolerate a litter box that is less than immaculate.

-One of the first signs of an infection or blockage is urinating in odd places.
-Seeing blood in the urine or straining to urinate is common with an infection.
-You may also see your cat frequently licking its private area, crying, and meowing.
+Cats with urinary disorders often start urinating in odd places.
+Seeing blood in the urine or straining to urinate is also common.
+You may see your cat frequently licking its urethral opening.

 - Decreased or absent appetite